AgoraIO/Advanced-Video/Large-Group-Video-Chat/LargeGroupVideoChat-Android/README.en.md

-# Video17Ways for Android
+# Large Video Group Chat for Android

 *其他语言版本： [简体中文](README.md)*

-The OpenLive for Android Sample App is an open-source demo that will help you get live video broadcasting integrated directly into your Android applications using the Agora Video SDK.
+The Android Sample App is an open-source demo that will help you get live video broadcasting integrated directly into your Android applications using the Agora Video SDK.

 With this sample app, you can: